tuannz2911/RaycastedEntityOcclusions/README.md

 - Reduce client lag
   - In servers with large megabases full of item frames, armour stands and other entities, RaycastedEntityOcclusion will prevent these entities from lagging the client unless they are within line-of-sight

-Config info:
+Default Config:

-- AlwaysShowRadius: 4
+- AlwaysShowRadius: 8
-- RaycastRadius: 64
+- RaycastRadius: 48
-- SearchRadius: 72
+- SearchRadius: 52
 - MoreChecks: false
 - OccludePlayers: false
 - RecheckInterval: 20